sugarlabs/get-books-activity/README.md

 How to use?
 ===========

 Start, select a catalog, then browse the books.
 Try a search.
-Try changing between libraries; Feedbooks or Internet Archive.
+Currently the only library supported is the Internet Archive.
+Feedbooks is going out of business soon, and their ODPS catalog no longer works.

+In addition to browsing the Internet Archive catalogs, you can view the books in your Journal and add PDFs and EPUBs on thumb drives to that Journal.

 Get Books is not a part of Sugar desktop, but is often added.
 Please refer to;